This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What is the process for making an application for a NINO?

-HMRC set out details of this process on Gov.uk.
+HMRC set out details of the application process on gov.uk.
 Applications are made online.
 Applicants will be required to prove their identity.
 When making an application, if they have them, individuals can use:

 • a national identity card from a country in the EU, Norway, Liechtenstein, Switzerland.